debasish-dd/ChaiCohort/PDR/pdr for the project.md

- # Making PDR for a PG finding Website for college students
+ # Making PRD for a PG finding Website for college students

  ## Objective/Purpose